ZulqarnainNazir/impact-sample/README.md

 DO NOT COMMIT DIRECTLY TO STAGING OR MASTER

-To begin work on IMPCAT, checkout the `staging` branch and run `git pull origin staging` to get a fresh copy of the staging branch.
+To begin work on IMPACT, checkout the `staging` branch and run `git pull origin staging` to get a fresh copy of the staging branch.

 Checkout a new feature branch, identified by the work you are doing (presumably a